 Having sailed “Nor’easter” across the Pacific and most of the Indian Ocean since our March 3 departure from San Diego, the prospect of a mere 1400 nautical mile (NM) jaunt from Reunion to Durban, South Africa, passing south of Madagascar, gave us no concern whatsoever.
 However, this particular stretch of ocean is reputed to be the most treacherous we would face.
 The Cape of Good Hope, on the southern tip of Africa, was formerly called “Cape of Storms,” and for good reason.
 The area from Cape Town to Richards Bay, along the southwest African coast, is aptly named “The Wild Coast.”
-The Agulhas Current, which runs south to north along that coast, causes extreme hazards.
+The Agulhas Current, which runs north to south along that coast, causes extreme hazards.
 My wife, who worries more than either Travis or me, sent the following quote from an experienced cruiser:

 “The current runs at speeds of up to 6 knots where it flows over the 200-meter contour, which can make it a wonderful boon to a boat on a southbound passage.
 But it has a lethal side as well.
 When the wind gets into the southwest quadrant, it blows square into the current, creating high, steep, breaking waves that the local pilot book describes as “appalling.”
 The Wild Coast has broken the backs—literally—of ocean-going ships, and yachts have vanished there without a trace.
 Thirty-foot waves are common, and giants running over 45 feet are not unknown.